Pat Kenneally

 Pat Kenneally (born 1968) is a former Irish sportsperson.
 He played hurling with his local club Newcestown and with the Cork senior inter-county teams in the 1990s.
-Kenneally captained Cork in 1995, however, he enjoyed little success with the senior team.
-He continued to play with the more junior teams on his club for some years after.
+Kenneally captained Cork in 1995, after being first selected in 1989.
 He played in four County Finals for his club He also won the Man of the Match award when playing in the 1994 county success with his division Carbery which allowed him to achieve the honour of captaining his county in the 1995 Senior Hurling campaign.

 His inter county career began as a Cork minor hurler in 1986.
 He went on to win all-Ireland medals in u21, Junior and Senior hurling as well as Junior football for Cork.
 He won an All-Ireland Junior Hurling Championship medal in 1994 and an All-Ireland Junior Football Championship medal in 1989 together with an All-Ireland Under-21 Hurling Championship medal in 1989.
 He was also a member of the 1990 senior hurling squad who together with the senior footballers achieved an historic double that year.
 In 1993 he won a National Hurling League medal with Cork after the epic three match saga with Wexford.
 His last medal was one in the Intermediate Football final of 2001 though he played hurling for some years after.